-13 Lost is a documentary about the unsung diving team that defied life-threatening conditions to lay the line to rescue the Wild Boars soccer team.
+13 Lost is a documentary about the unsung diving team that defied life-threatening conditions to lay the line to rescue the Wild Boars soccer team in the Thai cave rescue.
 This gripping film shows the bravery and calmness of these men under duress, and the technical expertise that kept them alive.

 According to the NY Times, 200 divers from around the world participated in the entire rescue effort.
 Raimund Huber’s film centers on the small team of divers who braved the mission early on.